Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Contribution to the legal profession, including:

-- a superior contribution to the legal profession through leadership in governance of the profession or Bar-related activities
+- a significant contribution to the legal profession through leadership in governance of the profession or bar-related activities

-- a superior contribution to legal scholarship through teaching or legal writing and research
+- a significant contribution to legal scholarship through teaching or legal writing and research

-- a recognition of superior contribution in a variety of legal practices, including service to government, business corporations, non-profit organizations, administrative tribunals, academic institutions, Crown Prosecutor's office, and the Law Society
+- a significant contribution in a variety of legal practices, including service to government, business corporations, non-profit organizations, administrative tribunals, academic institutions, the Crown Prosecutors' office, and the Law Society

 Equality